Storing root vegetables the old way: clamping

 How to make an old-style vegetable clamp

 If possible choose a site that is likely to be reasonably dry, although this is not always possible.

 Start by digging two trenches and putting the soil in a line between them as shown in the diagram.
-The lengths of the trenches must depend of the amount of vegetables to be stored.
+The lengths of the trenches must depend of the amount of vegetables to be stored - probably about 15 or 20 feet.
 In earlier times, men probably had a 'feel' for this, and they could always make the trenches longer if necessary.

 The trenches are for drainage and the raised soil is to keep the vegetables above ground level away from ground water and frost.